FRC1257/robotics-training/docs/java/3-Functions/1-Basics.md

 ## Function Usage

-You may be asking, why do we even bother with this function?
-After all, we could simply just type
+Functions initially may not seem very useful since we could have just typed the code directly into `main`:

 ```java
 public static void main(String[] args) {